 William leaves Eddie Stobart to become a shareholding director in Andrew Tinkler’s rail-based infrastructure engineering business, WA Developments (WAD).

-WAD International, a company owned by Andrew Tinkler and William Stobart, acquires Eddie Stobart, implementing changes that re-focus the business on core values, profitability & environmental goals.
+WAD International, owned by Andrew Tinkler and William Stobart, acquires Eddie Stobart, implementing changes that re-focus the business on core values, profitability & environmental goals.

 Significant investment is made in IT infrastructure in conjunction with the development of a key management team and the introduction of a striking new livery for the fleet.

-The first Stobart Rail round trip daily service from Daventry to Glasgow is launched on 19th September 2006.
+The first Stobart Rail round-trip daily service from Daventry to Glasgow is launched on 19th September 2006.
+This was the longest domestic freight train operated in the UK.

 Eddie Stobart is listed on the London Stock Exchange, formed through a reverse merger with Westbury Property Fund Limited.

-Eddie Stobart acquires the O’Connor Ports business, including its Widnes railhead and container handling facility.
+Eddie Stobart acquires the O’Connor Ports business, including its Widnes railhead and container handling facility based on the West Coast Main Line.

-Eddie Stobart acquires the Innovate chilled transport business from administration, making a strategic move for the business into fresh and chilled food transport.
+Eddie Stobart acquires the Innovate chilled transport business from administration, making a strategic move for the business into fresh and chilled food transport and the operating of a major distribution centre for Nestle.

-Eddie Stobart reaches a milestone, celebrating its 40th anniversary on 23rd November 2010.
+Eddie Stobart reaches a milestone, celebrating its 40th anniversary on 23rd November 2010 and launches an anniversary book to commemorate the occasion.

-Edward Stobart, the driving force behind the early expansion of the company, passes away, aged 56, on 31st March 2011.
+Edward Stobart, the driving force behind Eddie Stobart Limited and the rapid growth through the 80s and 90s, passes away, aged 56, on 31st March 2011.

-The first 15.65m trailer enters British roads in January after the government passes regulation changes.
+The first 15.65m trailer enters British roads in January after the government passes regulation changes that Eddie Stobart campaigned heavily for with the Department for Transport.

-Eddie Stobart acquires the UK’s leading vehicle logistics company, Autologic Holding PLC, and Walon Automotive in Belgium.
+Eddie Stobart acquires the UK’s leading vehicle logistics company, Autologic Holding PLC, and Walon Automotive in Belgium; the company's first step into the automotive sector.

 Eddie Stobart is acquired and taken private by William Stobart and a consortium of investors led by DBAY Advisors Limited on 10th April 2014.

 Stobart Automotive UK is sold to BCA Marketplace PLC.
-Eddie Stobart retains Stobart Automotive Europe.
+Eddie Stobart retains Stobart Automotive Europe and concentrates its growth in the European market.

 Our Executive Team